Duplicate content has always been a hot topic among webmasters; mostly because no one really knows what it is and the rumors persist.

 What is duplicate content?

 “Duplicate content generally refers to substantive blocks of content within or across domains that either completely match other content or are appreciably similar.
 Mostly, this is not deceptive in origin.
-Examples of non-malicious duplicate content could include:

-Identical or substantially similar content.
+…identical or substantially similar content.

-Within your own domain or across others.
+…within your own domain or across others.

-Most of it is normal and acceptable.
+…most of it is normal and acceptable.

 Why Is Duplicate Content a Problem?